 She is no stranger to the Peach Belt Conference.
 Snow (formerly Samantha Bird) is a former member of the Columbus State women's soccer program where she played under current head coach Jay Entlich.
 CSU won the Peach Belt Conference in Snow's final season of competition in 2005 before injuries ended her playing career prematurely.
 She spent the next two seasons as a student assistant coach with Columbus State, which saw the Lady Cougars earned earn back-to-back NCAA Tournament berths and reach as far as the Elite Eight.

 Snow holds her Bachelor of Arts in history from the University of Georgia.
 She is currently pursuing her master's degree at GSW.
-Snow and her husband, Elliot, have a daughter, Reagan, who was born this July.
+Snow and her husband, Elliot, have a daughter, Reagan, who turned one this July.